Today the gig economy is 45 million workers strong, with a market value set to reach $63 billion by 2020.

 Good user experience builds good will

-As the gig economy grows in size and sophistication, success will increasingly be dependent on the quality of user experience.
-We know
+As the gig economy grows in size and sophistication and people continue to work from home, success will increasingly be dependent on the quality of user experience.

 It’s a great race

 Are we in a race?
 Of course we are.
 Are we ahead?
 Well, we like to think so.
-Some of the biggest retail operations in the Czech Republic are putting our solutions in place, testing them at scale, helping us understand the shape and the tempos of their human resource needs.
-This feedback loop is invaluable for creating a solution that meets real needs in the real world.
+Some of the biggest retail operations in the Czech Republic have already put our solutions in place.

 Successful digitization is much more than getting the ones and zeroes right.
 It’s about making human experience both more productive and more pleasurable.